mino29/phpmyadmin-starter/README.md

 Here's how you apply a theme:

 1. Download a theme, decompress the .zip file;
-2. copy the all folder of that extracted .zip file to your `../phpmyadmin/themes` folder
+2. Copy the all folder of that extracted .zip file to your `../phpmyadmin/themes` folder
-3. launch phpmyadmin and choose your new theme there, it will automatically set it as the new default.
+3. Launch phpmyadmin and choose your new theme there, it will automatically set it as the new default.